chaos-mesh/website/docs/chaos_experiments/dns_chaos.md

 This document describes how to create DNSChaos experiments in Chaos Mesh.

+DNSChaos allows you to simulate response for DNS requests, include errors or random IP addresses.

 ## Deploy DNS service for chaos

 To create DNSChaos experiments in Chaos Mesh, need to deploy a DNS service in Chaos Mesh by executing the command below: